Wondering how to integrate ClickFunnels with Campaign Refinery?

-However, Zapier is nice to use when handling complex data such as new customer information with a lot of different kinds of fields beyond name, email and maybe a few custom fields.
+However, Zapier is nice to use when handling complex data such as new customer information with a lot of different kinds of fields beyond name, email, and maybe a few custom fields.

 Lastly, some people are only willing to work with truly native integrations.
 When a native integration is well supported, that’s an ideal scenario.
-However, it can be an challenge to get a ton of tools to put in the roughly one day of development work to do a proper integration.
+However, it can be a challenge to get a ton of tools to put in the roughly one day of development work to do a proper integration.

 Option 1: HTML Forms

 As it stands today, we’re big fans of using HTML forms when integrating ClickFunnels with Campaign Refinery.
-ClickFunnels has a pretty decent interface to making sure the form is correctly parsed to send the right data to the right places, and this doesn’t have any other middle software or added cost when you scale up.
+ClickFunnels has a pretty decent interface for making sure the form is correctly parsed to send the right data to the right places, and this doesn’t have any other middle software or added cost when you scale up.

 Step 1: Create a form inside of Campaign Refinery

-Go ahead and jump into your campaigns, pick a campaign and go to the form tab.
+Go ahead and jump into your campaigns, pick a campaign, and go to the form tab.

 Create a form with the fields you require.

-Then, once you have it setup how you’d like, go to the raw form code tab.
+Then, once you have it set up how you’d like, go to the raw form code tab.

-Don’t sweat that it’s code, just highlight everything and copy it.
+Don’t sweat that it’s code; just highlight everything and copy it.

 Step 2: Set your ClickFunnels page to use HTML forms